 Perched on a hill with views across the paddocks to the Ocean in the distance, Eagle Bay Brewery has a relaxed vibe, with polished service from a well run team.

-There a couple of ceremony spots on site.
-The most popular is the forest clearing, tucked off to the side of the main buildings and carpark.
+There a couple of ceremony spots on site - the most popular is the forest clearing, tucked off to the side of the main buildings and carpark.

 Some couples will opt for a beach ceremony at Eagle Bay, and then their guests can head to the Brewery for cocktail hour and pre-reception drinks.

-The open plan restaurant transforms into a great event space, with the light coloured sandstone walls and polished concrete floors give it a modern feel, especially with the floor to ceiling windows open to the views
+The open plan restaurant transforms into a great event space, with the light coloured sandstone walls and polished concrete floors give it a modern feel, especially with the floor to ceiling windows open to the views.

 Private Properties and Backyard Parties

-OK, I get it, this might not be an option for everyone.
+This might not be an option for everyone.
 But weddings on private properties are always my favourite.
 You can’t beat the personal connection comes with getting married in your own backyard, a family farm or a holiday house.

 Maybe you’re somewhere near the beach - you could have a coastal ceremony then wander back to the house for a mad party.

-There’s no rush to move from different locations, no curfew, and if your neighbours are cool no noise restrictions too.
+There’s no rush to move from different locations, no curfew, and if your neighbours are cool there’s no noise restrictions too.

 You have a ton of freedom to transform the space - it could be a relaxed outdoor ceremony, or an elaborate marquee reception if you’ve got the space.